apache/flink/docs/deployment/resource-providers/native_kubernetes.zh.md

 ### Per-Job Cluster Mode

-Flink on Mesos does not support Per-Job Cluster Mode.
+Flink on Kubernetes does not support Per-Job Cluster Mode.

 ### Session Mode